 In practice, the authors estimate the social multiplier by first estimating individual coefficients associated with specific attributes, and then forming a predicted aggregate outcome based on aggregate characteristics and those individual-level coefficients.
-They then regress actual aggregate outcomes on predicted aggregate outcomes; the coefficient from this final regression is a known function of the social interactions parameter.
+They then regress actual aggregate outcomes on these predicted aggregate outcomes; the coefficient from this final regression tends to $1/[(1 - \beta)(1 + \sigma\beta)]$ as N grows large and can thus be used to recover an estimate of the social interaction parameter $\beta$ .
 This technique is also applied to crime data, as well as data on wages and human capital variables.

 Graham (2008) also exploits the idea of excess variation across groups (e.g., classrooms) to identify social interaction effects.
 The logic is quite intuitive.
 The within-group sample variance of outcomes provides an estimate for the variance of individual heterogeneity (e.g., student ability across classrooms).
 The latter estimate, together with the between-group sample variance, can be used to estimate the variance of any group-level heterogeneity (excess variance).
 This excess variance can have two sources: the standard one due to group-level heterogeneity (e.g., teacher quality) and that coming from variation in peer quality across groups.
 If data on two or more subpopulations of groups are available, then a valid test for social interactions can be performed.
 In fact, if the distribution of group-level heterogeneity is the same across subpopulations, whereas that of peer quality differs, then it is possible to separately identify social interaction effects within classrooms.